 The authority on using the power of your mind to change your financial life – there’s a reason it’s been around for a very long time!
 Yes, it’s an old-fashioned read, but try not to let that put you off, because the message applies just as much today as it always has.

 This book changed my relationship with money and it could do the same for you.

-This book is about the Law of Attraction, incorporating self help and learning to think positive (although it goes a lot deeper than that).
-We both found it really changed our attitude with regards to obstacles we faced in our lives, and it motivated us in different areas; if you put the practice in, it really works (especially manifesting parking spaces! lol).
-Give it a try, you have nothing to lose.
+This most famous book about the Law of Attraction, incorporating self help techniques and learning to think positively (although it goes a lot deeper than that).
+We both found it really changed our attitude with regards to obstacles we faced in our lives.
+Additionally it motivated us in several different areas, both personal and professional.
+If you put the practice in, it really works (especially manifesting parking spaces!).
+Why not give it a try?
+You have nothing to lose.

-The Simple Living Guide, written by Janet Luhrs and first published in 1997, was my first encounter with ‘minimalism’ (or rather, living more simply), in the late nineties.
-It quite literally changed my life, so much so that I set up my own decluttering and organising company in 2003!
+Written by Janet Luhrs and first published in 1997, this was my first encounter with minimalism (or rather, living more simply), in the late nineties.
+It quite literally changed my life, so much so that I set up my own decluttering and organising company in 2004.
 I can’t recommend this book enough.
-Read more here.
+Read more about the book here.

 As always, please note the information provided here is based on our personal opinions and is provided for educational or entertainment purposes.

 *This page contains affiliate links – please check out our disclaimer page here*